|See if you qualify & create account!|

 Oregon Service by Publication is described in Oregon Rules of Civil Procedure, Rule 7.

-Copyright Notice: These Oregon divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Oregon divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.